ivangabriele/rest/README.md

 ```

 > **Note**<br>
-> [https://crates.io/crates/rest](https://crates.io/crates/rest) is unfortunately squatted by a ghost.
+> [https://crates.io/crates/rest](https://crates.io/crates/rest) is unfortunately squatted by a ghost.<br>
-> That's why you have to add this GitHub repository instead.
+> That's why you need to add this GitHub repository instead.